New York Birth Injury Lawyers

 - Klumpke’s palsy may result from the same cause.
 This damage affects the wrist and hand.

 - Shoulder dystocia.
-The head is the biggest part of the baby, but the shoulders and collarbones are the widest part.
-Babies born with “linebacker shoulders” may become trapped in the birth canal.
+The head is the biggest part of the baby, but the shoulders and collarbones are the widest.
+Babies with “linebacker shoulders” may become trapped in the birth canal.
 This can lead to shoulder fractures or nerve damage for the baby.
 The mother can suffer uterine tears or rupture unless the labor is relieved immediately.

 - Growth-plate fractures.
 Bones grow fastest at the ends.
-A fracture in the growth plate can have a later impact on the baby’s development because a scar will form in the plate.
+A fracture in the growth plate can later impact the baby’s development because a scar will form on the plate.

 Causes of Birth Injuries

 Nobody likes to think their doctor, especially their baby’s doctor, has been careless or negligent.
 Negligence in medical malpractice cases means that the doctor failed to adhere to the minimum standard of care expected from a professional.
 Birth injuries can also be due to actions by the nurses, aides, or other medical personnel during the delivery.

 No matter what the cause, having your baby suffer injury because of careless or negligent behavior by medical professionals can be devastating.
 If you believe your baby was injured due to negligence, your next step is to demonstrate how it happened.
 For this, you’ll probably need an attorney.